jlesage/docker-xnview-mp/DOCKERHUB.md

 image resizer software.
 XnView is one of the most stable, user-friendly, and comprehensive photo management tools available today, perfect for both beginners and professionals.
-All common picture and graphics formats are supported (JPEG, TIFF, PNG, GIF, WEBP, PSD, JPEG2000, JPEG-XL*, OpenEXR, camera RAW, HEIF, HEIC, AVIF, DICOM, PDF, DNG, CR2).
+All common picture and graphics formats are supported (JPEG, TIFF, PNG, GIF, WEBP, PSD, JPEG2000, JPEG-XL, OpenEXR, camera RAW, HEIF, HEIC, AVIF, DICOM, PDF, DNG, CR2).

 ---